qmk/qmk_xap/README.md

 }
 ```

-With these the following Typescript Interface are automatically generated:
+With these, the following Typescript Interface are automatically generated:

 ```Typescript
 export interface RGBMatrixConfig {